benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ```

-## Hash tables (with linear probing)
+## Hash tables

 [Hash tables](https://en.wikipedia.org/wiki/Hash_table) can seem quite scary: there are a lot of different types, and a ton of different optimizations you can do.
 However, if you use a simple hash function with what's called "linear probing" you can create a decent hash table quite easily.

 If you don't know how a hash table works, here's a quick refresher.
-A hash tables is a container data structure that allows you to quickly look up a key (usually a string) to find its corresponding value (any data type).
+A hash tables is a container data structure that allows you to quickly look up a key (often a string) to find its corresponding value (any data type).
 Under the hood, they're arrays that are indexed by a hash function of the key.

-A hash function turns a key into a random-looking number, and it must always return the same number for the same key.
+A hash function turns a key into a random-looking number, and it must always return the same number given the same key.
 For example, with the hash function we're going to use (64-bit [FNV-1](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1_hash)), the hashes of the keys above are as follows:

 <!-- To calculate hashes, see: https://play.golang.org/p/bik3FSiGVJJ -->